 - Not interested in playing with other children

 - Chronic gastrointestinal problems

 - Repeated infections

 Unfortunately many pediatricians and other physicians are not experienced in diagnosing Autism Spectrum Disorder (ASD).
-Many physicians fear making the diagnosis because they were trained to believe that ASD is incurable.
 Don’t accept your doctor’s advice if he/she proposes a “wait and see” approach or promises that your child will “catch up”.
-If your child has normal development and then regresses you should seek help immediately.
+If your child has normal development and then regresses, you should seek help immediately.

 Download our early warning brochure “Is This Your Child” for your childcare centre, doctor’s office or friend.
 If you prefer hard copies mailed to you, please e-mail your mailing address and quantity request to email@example.com.